christianuhlcc/blog/content/en/posts/splitting_teams.md

 ### Invest in Team Building

 The new teams will be going through new constitution phases.
-You are probably familiar with Tuckman's 4 Phases or other models that help you understand the processes.
+You are probably familiar with [Tuckman's 4 Stages](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development) or other models that help you understand the processes.
 The important part is that just because you had a fantastic team before does not mean you will get two smaller, well-running teams for free.
 You need to put in the work again, twice, to achieve high-performing teams.

 ### Understand expectations and realities